Mariana-Tek/android-log/README.md

 Sentry Integration
 ------------------

 This logger is easily integrated with Sentry.
-For Sentry integration, set the LOG variable 'sentryCallback' to point to your Sentry implementation.
+For Sentry integration, set the LOG variable 'theSentryCallback' to point to your Sentry implementation.
 The example below shows a possible implementation.

 	class SentryHandler() {